Finally Blocks - Cleaning Up After Exceptions

 don’t want to leave those resources hanging.
 Even if everything goes right, you still need to clean up.
 That’s

-is for-it guarantees that cleanup code runs no matter what.
+what finally is for-it guarantees that cleanup code runs no matter what.

 try